sesamiapp/devportal/docs/storefront-integration/theme-customization.md

 Most themes have a quantity selector on products.
 Unless you have [Group appointments](https://help.sesami.co/hc/en-us/articles/360052498913-Group-Appointments) enabled on Sesami, you will probably want to prevent your customers from selecting more than one of the same time slot, otherwise, it will result in an unassigned appointment.

-Quantity field might be used in several different places depending on your theme.
+The quantity field might be used in several different places depending on your theme.
 You can look for files that contain **product form**, **cart** and **cart drawer** and add this condition around the code that renders the quantity selector:

 ```handlebars